Quality of life questionnaires

 Changing the number of subjects

 Once the licensing application is completed, you may change the number of subjects at a later date, but please note we do not offer refunds.
 If you need to add more subjects, a further charge may be applicable.

 If you do need to change the number of subjects, please contact us.

 Apply for a licence

-Please fill in our our online form to secure your instantaneous licence.
+Please fill in our online form to secure your instantaneous licence.
 You can also email us.
 Please note that for all prospective studies (for example, a study with a protocol that requires prior ethical permission), you must apply for a licence in advance.

 All correspondence and data is handled in confidence by the University and is never distributed to any third party.
 Read our data protection policy.

 Respondents should complete the questionnaire unaided unless there is some specific confusion and they ask for help in understanding a particular question.
 Nearly all respondents find it easy to complete the questionnaire unaided.

 Under no circumstances should respondents be guided to tick an option, such as the ‘Not relevant’ option, as this could lead to bias.